 - Assess the resources required to achieve top decile performance and ensure the effective and efficient allocation of those resources both centrally and locally for success in achieving the MaineHealth system-wide performance improvement priorities (quality, patient safety, cost reduction, and patient experience).

-- Accelerate the deployment of training, tools and expert support to all MaineHealth member organizations in adoption of continuous performance improvement methodologies (Operational Excellence).
+- Accelerate the deployment of training, tools and expert support to all MaineHealth organizations in adoption of continuous performance improvement methodologies (Operational Excellence).

 - Develop a system-wide plan for improving patient experience in all care settings, utilizing proven methodologies to train staff in applying proven techniques and secure the infrastructure necessary to support this plan.